junxit/us-congress-bills-111/metadata.md

 - 2009-01-27 — Introduced in House
 - 2009-01-27 — Introduced in House
 - 2009-01-27 — Referred to the House Committee on Natural Resources.
+- 2009-02-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-02-23 — Considered under suspension of the rules. (consideration: CR H1622-1623)
+- 2009-02-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+714.
+- 2009-02-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-23 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2009-02-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1622)
+- 2009-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1622)